 Advancements in Permanent Makeup

 Fortunately, pigments have advanced a great deal in recent years.
-Now pigments are made specially for the permanent makeup industry and specifically for the face.
-The skin on the face is very different than the rest of the body.
-The combination of advancements in pigments and the fading process allows for a beautiful cosmetic solution that won't simply be washed off but can be tweaked as years go on."
+"Now pigments are made especially for the permanent makeup industry and specifically for the face.
+The skin on the face is very different than the rest of the body,” says Bray.
+“The combination of advancements in pigments and the fading process allows for a beautiful cosmetic solution that won't simply be washed off but can be tweaked as years go on."

-Tattoo Pigment Types and Longevity
+Pigment Types and Longevity

 Precautions to Take Before Your Treatment

 “Before your appointment, stay away from anything that over-sensitizes your skin, such as retinoids, glycolic or alpha hydroxy acids, Accutane, and sun exposure,” advises Miramontes.